Lager beers between tradition and modernity

 When tradition meets innovation

-Craft breweries have not waited to reinterpret this style.
-Some shorten the storage time by using expressive yeasts , capable of developing aromatic complexity in less time.
+Craft breweries have been quick to reinterpret this style.
+Some are shortening the ageing time by using expressive yeasts , capable of developing aromatic complexity in less time.

-Others are experimenting with barrel aging, which brings woody and vanilla notes, giving the beer extra depth.
-We are also seeing the emergence of dry-hopped beers, where hops come into play at the end of fermentation to bring a fruity and floral touch that contrasts with the roundness of the malt.
+Others are experimenting with barrel aging, which adds woody and vanilla notes, giving the beer extra depth.
+We're also seeing the emergence of dry-hopped bières de garde, where hops are added at the end of fermentation to add a fruity and floral touch that contrasts with the roundness of the malt.

 Hybridization and experiments